-Renal cell carcinoma
+Renal cell carcinoma (RCC)

 Other types of kidney cancer

 Transitional cell carcinoma.
-This is also known as urothelial carcinomas.
-They begin in the junction between the ureter and kidney, which is called the renal pelvis.
-They can act and look very much like bladder cancer.
+This is also known as urothelial carcinoma.
+It starts where the ureter and kidney meet.
+This area is called the renal pelvis.
+This type of kidney cancer can act and look like bladder cancer.